Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 2. Next, we would be leveraging Redis Query Engine to provide full-text indexing capabilities on JSON documents.
-We will execute following secondary indexes:
+We will execute the following secondary indexes:

         FT.CREATE idx_trading_security_lot